-FMCSA Issues Temporary Waiver to Support NRII Transition
+FMCSA Modifies Temporary Waiver for Paper Medical Certificates Amid NRII Transition

 Key Points of the Waiver